samuelyo3/Dilex-Food-Delivery-Analysis/README.md

 Overall, the data shows that delivery operations are inconsistent: the majority of customers experience delivery in under an hour, but frequent delays push up averages and risk damaging customer satisfaction.
 The business impact is clear: long delays, particularly in ASAP orders, likely contribute to refunds, lower tips, and reduced repeat orders.
 In summary, while the majority of orders are completed within a reasonable time, the presence of extreme delays drags down overall performance.
 Scheduled orders are slower and less predictable, while ASAP orders dominate the demand but suffer from occasional major breakdowns.

+# Recommendations
+- Optimize delivery times by leveraging smarter route planning and efficient assignment of orders to drivers.
+- Introduce a structured mentorship and training program where top-performing drivers (e.g., those with the fastest delivery times and highest tips) share best practices, while all drivers receive skill development.
+Reward both mentors and mentees for measurable improvements to foster a culture of speed, efficiency, and excellence.
+- Partner with high-value restaurants, prioritizing popular breakfast and brunch spots since 80% of orders occur in the morning.
+This ensures partnerships align with peak demand, maximizing revenue opportunities.
+- Strengthen marketing efforts with targeted promotions and ads during peak order times (mornings, evenings, and nights) and high-demand days (Wednesdays, weekends, and Thursdays).
+Additionally, review the performance of existing discount strategies to refine offers that drive sales without hurting profitability.